kwart/wildfly-administration-training/labs/03_deployments_and_logging/README.md

 ## Task 1: Build and Deploy test application

-**What:** Compile and deploy sample application which logs some messages to server log.
+**What:** Compile and deploy sample application which logs some messages to the server log.

 **How:**
 * go to `applications/hello` directory and use Maven to build web application from sources: